-Youth Outlook seeks volunteers to help run our drop-in centers and youth leadership program (24 hours of training are provided.)
-In addition, volunteers are always needed to help with event planning, administrative projects, fundraising and marketing.
-You can help save LGBTQ+ youth with your time and talent!
-To apply to be a drop-in center volunteer, click the apply now button and complete a volunteer application.
-To participate in any of the below volunteer opportunities, simply email Carrie Noe at email@example.com.
+Youth Outlook seeks volunteers to help run our drop-in centers (24 hours of training are provided.)
+In addition, volunteers are needed to help with events and other projects.
+To apply to be a drop-in center volunteer, click apply now.
+To participate in any of the below opportunities, email Carrie Noe at email@example.com.

 - Host a snack/water drive for the youth in our drop in centers